jpwrobinson/grazing-gradients/README.md

 # grazing-gradients

+## Meeting 4 - 30th May 2018 - bite rate literature and Rmd collaborating

+*Tasks*

+* Rmd - some crazy shit going on.
+Let's fix gitignore.
+* Bite rate literature - what's the species count at?
+What kind of data do we have?
+* Bite rate functions - lots of (slightly) different functions.
+Carbon intake, bioerosion, consumption rates.
+What are we most interested in?
+Perhaps focus on biomass for now and convert later when the patterns are clearer.

 ## Meeting 3 - 23rd May 2018 - checking in with Rmd and data questions, and bite rate literature search

 *Tasks*